 Best time to visit Kanha National Park: Mid-October to June end

-Spread over a sprawling area of 542.7sq km, Panna National Park is one of the most stunning national parks in Madhya Pradesh that is famous for unique experiences such as boat safaris and elephant safaris.
+Spread over a sprawling area of 542.7sq km, Panna National Park is the most stunning tiger reserve in mp that is famous for unique experiences such as boat safaris and elephant safaris.
 One of the striking features of the park is the shimmering river that flows through the entire park drawing a vivid picture of nature’s bewilderment.
 In this fascinating park, you get a chance to witness majestic creatures like tigers, leopards, hyenas, gharials, four-horned antelope, porcupines, etc in their natural habitat.
 Panna National Park also has other attractions like Raneh Falls, Ken Gharial Sanctuary, and Ajaygarh Fort which adds more charm to the wildlife excursion.

 Location of Panna National Park: Chhatarpur, Madhya Pradesh